 AUM reserves the right to deny continuing admission and to hold grades and transcripts of students who fail to meet their financial obligations.
-Reasonable collection costs and charges, along with all attorney's fees necessary for the collection of any debt, will be charged to and paid by the debtor.
+Students are required to acknowledge an Acceptance of Financial Responsibility statement each semester.
+This Acceptance of Financial Responsibility reads as follows: